AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

       end T2;
    end P;

-As soon as a constructor exist, and object cannot be created without calling one of the available constructors, omitting the self parameter.
+As soon as a constructor exist, an object cannot be created without calling one of the available constructors, omitting the self parameter.
 This call is made on the object creation, using the tagged / class type followed by tick and the constructor paramters.
 E.g: